 At the federal government level, you can work as a policy advisor or budget analyst, or jobs focused on constituent service.
 These careers require at least a master's degree and considerable background interest in the political issues of your chosen agency, division, or bureau.

 Associations cater to everyone from special interest groups, trades and professions to religious or political groups.
 Association executives perform a variety of duties depending on their positions and the size of the association.
-Their primary duties involve advancing policy agendas and setting goals that will benefit their membership.
+Their primary duties involve advancing policy agendas and setting goals that benefit their membership.

-Certification, Licensure and Associations
+Public Administration Certification, Licensure, and Associations

 No specific public administration certification exists since the designation covers such a broad area of careers.
 You can pursue the same professional designations as your counterparts who work in domestic business arenas.
 For example, if you're working on international projects, you might go for a Project Management Professional (PMP) certification or Certified Associate in Project Management (CAPM).

-The ASPA (American Society for Public Administration) provides members with discussion forums, directed publications, career pools and networking opportunities.
+The ASPA (American Society for Public Administration) supplies members with discussion forums, directed publications, career pools and networking opportunities.
 Their mandate includes acting as advocates for greater effectiveness in government and promoting change at both the local and international levels.

 The National Academy of Public Administration is an independent, non-partisan organization chartered by Congress to assist federal, state, and local governments to improve their effectiveness, efficiency, and accountability.
-It produces recommendations for member organizations on how to improve their administration and governance, and provides assistance in implementation and follow-up evaluations.
+It produces recommendations for member organizations on how to improve their administration and governance, and offers assistance in implementation and follow-up evaluations.